saahil-khatkhate/tic-tac-toe/README.md

-# Tic Tac Toe Bot
+# Tic Tac Toe
-A tic tac toe bot that uses the minimax algorithm to beat the player
+A tic tac toe bot that uses the minimax algorithm to beat the player or a multiplayer tic tac toe game

 [Demo](https://saahil-khatkhate.github.io/tic-tac-toe-bot/)